 Episode 1 Commentary

 Episode director David Bell and performers Kate Lonergan, Mark Billingham and Forbes Collins shares some memories of a fan favourite episode.
-Again not as boisterous as you might expect, but there are some interesting and enjoyable snippets, not least Bell's admission that directing the musical numbers was far and away his favourite bit of each episode.
+Again not as boisterous as you might hope, but there are some interesting and enjoyable snippets, not least Bell's admission that directing the musical numbers was far and away his favourite bit of each episode.
 It will no doubt amuse cult movie fans to hear one of the cast remember that Richard O'Brien was in The Rocky Horror Show, seemingly unaware that he also wrote it.

 Episode 5 Commentary